kyuz0/amd-strix-halo-vllm-toolboxes/README.md

 The image can be used both as:

-* **Fedora Toolbx (recommended for development):** Toolbx shares your **HOME** and user, so models/configs live on the host.
-Great for iterating quickly while keeping the host clean.
+* **Toolbx (recommended for development):** Toolbx shares your **HOME** and user, so models/configs live on the host.
+The image is Ubuntu-based even when it is created from a Fedora host.
 * **Docker/Podman (recommended for deployment/perf):** Use for running vLLM as a service (host networking, IPC tuning, etc.).
 Always **mount a host directory** for model weights so they stay outside the container.

 ---

-## 2) Quickstart — Fedora Toolbx
+## 2) Quickstart — Toolbx (Ubuntu image)

-**Recommended:** Use the included `refresh_toolbox.sh` script.
+The canonical image is Ubuntu 24.04-based but remains Toolbx-compatible.
+On Fedora hosts, use the included `refresh_toolbox.sh` script:

 It pulls the image and creates the toolbox with the correct parameters:

 ```bash
 # Interactive — prompts you to choose latest (default) or dev